snimu/blog/contents/sorting-as-a-universal-task/article.md

-# Sorting as a Universal Task
+# Sorting shuffled-data as a verifiable task

 Sorting shuffled data is a great verifiable task for RL, and by extension, a good eval benchmark.
 In this article, I want to boost it so that it will be used more.